thisismyjam/makethismyjam-chrome/README.md

-jamlet
+Make This My Jam
+for Chrome
 ======

-Jamlet is a little companion to [This Is My Jam].
+A little companion to [This Is My Jam].
 Change your jam straight from supported music sites, and get notified about new jams from your friends.

 You can jam from any of the following pages: